nagasudhirpulla/taming_python/blog/skills/folium_antpath.md

 <hr/>

-In this post we will learn how to draw animated lines in python folium maps using **antpath**
+In this post we will learn how to draw animated lines in python folium maps using **antpath** plugin of folium python module

 ## Challenge
 * Plot the capacities of power plants provided in an excel file on a geographical bubble map